Dots Dots

 Other policies

-The US Environmental Protection Agency has recently proposed new regulations which would require all new baseload gas power plants and all existing coal power plants intending to operate beyond 2039 to deploy carbon capture by 2032.
-While likely to be subject to legal challenge, if implemented the regulations will provide a further incentive for deployment of carbon capture technology.
+The US Environmental Protection Agency has proposed new regulations which would require all new baseload gas power plants and all existing coal power plants intending to operate beyond 2039 to deploy carbon capture by 2032.
+It is unclear if these regulations will be implemented.

 Funding